Box Service Level Agreement

 - eligible for incremental quota increase on request

 - SPAs are not impacted by the account lifecycle process outlined in section 3.2

-- Faculty and other academic titles, including Emeriti: 50 GB quota
+- Faculty and other academic titles, including Emeriti: 50 GB storage limit

 - UCPath Affiliates, except Staff Retirees: 50 GB quota

-- Personal accounts remain eligible through the end of their grace period
+- Individual accounts remain eligible through the end of their grace period

 - Staff Retirees